GeorgeNance/blog24/content/articles/dont-use-frontmatter-markdown-files.md

 I have a link to the code I used for this tutorial on [github](https://github.com/GeorgeNance/seperating-markdown-by-folder-example)

-I am going to walk you through how to seperate your markdown files in Gatsby in a way that more sense then a frontmatter field.
+I am going to walk you through how to seperate your markdown files in Gatsby in a way that makes more sense then a frontmatter field.

 ### How splitting up markdown is normally done